 Building its brand on the back of affordable mid-range hardware, Realme finally entered the high-end space with the Realme X2 Pro late last year.
 Now, the Realme X50 Pro takes on the flagship segment with top-tier hardware and a price that undercuts most of the competition.

-The phone employs a tried-and-tested design and bolsters it with excellent build quality.
+The phone employs a tried-and-tested design and bolsters it with the excellent build quality.
 The Snapdragon 865 chipset ensures that performance is as good as it gets, and the included 65W fast charger is one of the fastest solutions around.

 Priced at Rs.
 37,999/€599 for the base variant with 6GB RAM and 128GB of storage and going all the way to Rs.
 44,999/€749 for the top-end version with 12GB RAM and 256GB storage, you can’t doubt the value quotient.
 If blazing-fast performance is what you crave, the Realme X50 Pro is an excellent OnePlus 8 alternative to consider.